OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md

 This page assumes you have configured your Service Fabric cluster in secure mode and have already configured your primary/server certificate when setting up the cluster (and have used an Azure Key Vault to store the server certificate thumbprint).

 :::warning
-This example assumes you are using Azure to host your Service Fabric cluster.
+This example assumes you are using Azure to host your Service Fabric cluster and AAD.
 :::

 During a Service Fabric deployment that uses AAD for authentication, Calamari will set the following connection parameters before attempting to connect with the Service Fabric cluster: